funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-event-listeners.md

 ## cancelledTransaction

 This will fire when a cancelled transaction has occurred on the Wallet.
+We suggest if your dApp has sent this transaction and wants to hook onto certain notifications, e.g. the transaction hash, receipt etc just use the framework your using to get that data (ethers/web3).
+If the transaction your dapp sent was cancelled by the user then it will throw an error in your providers code as long as your listening out for the receipt.

 `JavaScript`: